 As for the prices, like in the rest of Croatia, you can get a light meal for around 6-8 euros at most of the places.

-Fish is usually charged by kilogram.
-White fish (like sea bass, dentex, or sea bream) costs around 300-400 kn per kilogram.
-For a cheaper (and healthier!) meal, opt for blue fish (like sardines, anchovies, mackerels).
-Croatians eat plenty of blue fish, although it is difficult to find it on a menu of a good restaurants.
+Fish is usually charged by the kilogram.
+Whitefish (like sea bass, dentex, or sea bream) costs around 300-400 Kn per kilogram.
+For a cheaper (and healthier!) meal, opt for bluefish (like sardines, anchovies, mackerels).
+Croatians eat plenty of bluefish, although it is difficult to find it on a menu of good restaurants.
 Your best bet here is to look for local taverns where business people eat.
 Read our post on Where to eat cheap, local, and delicious meals in Croatia.